By Bill Speros | | 6 mins

 Fine's perspective here is important not only because of his role in the legislature, but because he predicted the 2021 compact's eventual downfall in the courts.
 Last year during the special session that approved the compact, Fine warned its mobile sports betting component would not "survive" legal muster.
 He was right.

 It was the "hub-and-spoke" sports betting part of the compact that Judge Friedrich cited when throwing the full deal out in court last year.

 Court Saga Continues

 Judge Friedrich threw out the compact after consolidating two cases filed against the Department of the Interior.
 One case was filed by a group that included West Flagler Associates, owners of the Magic City Casino in Miami.
-The appeals court had asked all sides to show cause by Monday as to whether an appeal filed by Monterra MF, LLC, representing among others the "No Casinos" group, should be dismissed for “lack of jurisdiction."
+The other appeal was filed by Monterra MF, LLC, representing among others the "No Casinos" group.

 In addition to mobile sports betting via the Hard Rock Sportsbook app, the 2021 compact between the state and Tribe also permitted roulette and craps in the Seminole Tribe’s casinos.